History of Luxembourg: Second World War

 Luxembourgish opposition to this annexation took the form of passive resistance at first, as in the Spéngelskrich (lit.
 "War of the Pins"), and in refusal to speak German.
 As French was forbidden, many Luxembourgers resorted to resuscitating old Luxembourgish words, which led to a renaissance of the language.
 The Germans met opposition with deportation, forced labour, forced conscription and, more drastically, with internment, deportation to Nazi concentration camps and execution.
 In October 1941, a census was administered, including questions on jetzige Staatsangehörigkeit (‘current citizenship’), Muttersprache (‘mother tongue’), and Volkszugehörigkeit (‘ethnicity’).
 An overwhelming majority of the population answered these questions with "Lëtzebuergesch", an act that showed the opposition to Luxembourg's incorporation into the Third Reich, while also emphasising that Luxembourg was not a part of the German nation.
 This rebellion against Nazi authority is referred to today as dräimol Lëtzebuergesch (‘three times Luxembourgish’).
 Forced draft of the local population into the German army starting in 1942 resulted in the outbreak of numerous strikes, an event which is referred to today in collective terms as the Generalstreik.

-Executions took place after the so-called general strike from September 1 to September 3, 1942, which paralysed the administration, agriculture, industry and education in response to the declaration of forced conscription by the German administration on August 30, 1942.
+Executions took place after the so-called general strike from 1 to 3 September 1942, which paralysed the administration, agriculture, industry and education in response to the declaration of forced conscription by the German administration on 30 August 1942.
 The Germans suppressed the strike violently.
 They executed 21 strikers and deported hundreds more to Nazi concentration camps.
 The then civilian administrator of Luxembourg, Gauleiter Gustav Simon, had declared conscription necessary to support the German war effort.
 The general strike in Luxembourg remained one of the few mass strikes against the German war machine in Western Europe.

 U.S. forces liberated most of the country in September 1944.
-They entered the capital city on September 10, 1944.
+They entered the capital city on 10 September 1944.
 During the Ardennes Offensive (Battle of the Bulge) German troops took back most of northern Luxembourg for a few weeks.
 Allied forces finally expelled the Germans in January 1945.

 Between December 1944 and February 1945, the recently liberated city of Luxembourg was designated by the OB West (German Army Command in the West) as the target for V-3 siege guns, which were originally intended to bombard London.
 Two V-3 guns based at Lampaden fired a total of 183 rounds at Luxembourg.
 However, the V-3 was not very accurate.
 142 rounds landed in Luxembourg, with 44 confirmed hits in the urban area, and the total casualties were 10 dead and 35 wounded.
-The bombardments ended with the American Army nearing Lampaden on February 22, 1945.
+The bombardments ended with the American Army nearing Lampaden on 22 February 1945.

 Altogether, of a pre-war population of 293,000, 5,259 Luxembourgers lost their lives during the hostilities.